Yongqi-Zhuo/Syno-AE/README.md

 The reproduction can be broken down into 4 steps.
 Each part can be skipped, if you use the data we provided in `AE/data`.

 - Searching: Run the search.
 This step consumes a lot of computational resources.
 This step will produce operators in `AE/results`, and you need to cherry-pick the operators you like into `AE/exp_data`.
 Alternatively, copy the data we provided in `AE/data` to `AE/exp_data`.
-- Reevaluation: To obtain the accuracy of the operators on ImageNet (for vision models) or longer training steps (for GPT-2), we need to reevaluate the operators.
-This step will produce the accuracy of the operators in `AE/exp_data`.
+- Reevaluation: To obtain the accuracy of Syno-optimized models on ImageNet (for vision models) or longer training steps (for GPT-2), we need to reevaluate the operators.
+This step will produce the accuracy of Syno-optimized models in `AE/exp_data`.
 Alternatively, copy the data we provided in `AE/data` to `AE/exp_data`.
-- Tuning: To obtain the performance of the operators on different devices, we need to tune the operators with TVM and TorchInductor.
-This step will produce the performance of the operators in `AE/exp_data`.
+- Tuning: To obtain the performance of Syno-optimized models on different devices, we need to tune the model with TVM and TorchInductor.
+This step will produce the performance of Syno-optimized models in `AE/exp_data`.
 Alternatively, copy the data we provided in `AE/data` to `AE/exp_data`.
 - Plotting: Finally, we plot the results.
 This step will produce the plots in `AE/plots`.

 # Searching